 It is estimated that approximately 3.5 Million troops may have encountered some sort of toxic exposure while in service after 9/11.
-Most of this was due to “burn pits” being used all over Iraq and Afghanistan.
-A “burn pit” was a designated area where items meant for disposal were set on fire.
-The items generally burned included trash, water bottles, batteries, jet fuel, human waste, and sometimes even human remains!
-There were HUNDREDS of toxic chemicals being released into the air right next to where our troops lived.
+Most of this was due to “burn pits,” a designated area where items meant for disposal were set on fire.
+The materials generally burned included trash, water bottles, batteries, jet fuel, human waste, and sometimes even human remains!
+There were HUNDREDS of toxic chemicals being released into the air.
+This occurred right next to where our troops slept.
 The largest being an estimated 10 acres (around 3 city blocks) at Balad Air Base in Iraq.
 Many of our troops became gravely ill, developed cancer and even died as a result.

 Burn Pits 360 has been campaigning for Veterans impacted by this for over 10 years.
 It has been a long struggle, but they are gaining momentum.
 Dr. Raul Ruiz, a Congressman from California, has introduced several pieces of bipartisan legislation on behalf of Burn Pits 360.
 On December 23rd 2019, President Trump signed into law two pieces of legislation that, according to the Congressman, will

 - Require the Department of Defense to submit an implementation plan to Congress to phase out the use of burn pits.

 - Require the Department of Defense to compile a detailed list of all locations where the military used toxic burn pits.

 His official government site also states the following: